EuropeanUniversityFoundation/home_api_middleware/README.md

 The module adds three endpoints to the site, that uses the credentials, urls and paths to first login to the HOME API middleware, store the JWT token and it's expiry in temporary storage and then call the HOME API's corresponding endpoint using the retrieved token to fetch data.

 ### Inventory endpoint
-  - Path: `/accommodation/inventory`
+  - Path: `/api/accommodation/inventory`
   - Method: `GET`
-  - Query parameters: `city`
+  - Query parameters:
+    - (string) `city`: If omitted, the parameter is automatically added to the forwarded request with an empty string for its value, because this parameter is required
+    - (int) `page`: If omitted, defaults to 1
+    - (string) `sortBy`: If omitted, defaults to rent
+    - (string) `sortOrder`: If omitted, defaults to ascending.
+Possible values: asc / desc
-  - Example usage: `{site_url}/accommodation/inventory?city=Brussels`
+  - Example usage: `{site_url}/api/accommodation/inventory?city=Brussels&page=2`
-  - This parameter is required, but can be an empty string.

 ### Providers endpoint
-  - Path: `/accommodation/providers`
+  - Path: `/api/accommodation/providers`
   - Method: `GET`
   - Parameters: None
-  - Example usage: `{site_url}/accommodation/providers`
+  - Example usage: `{site_url}/api/accommodation/providers`

 ### Quality labels endpoint
-  - Path: `/accomodation/quality-labels`
+  - Path: `/api/accommodation/quality-labels`
   - Method: `GET`
   - Parameters: None
-  - Example usage: `{site_url}/accomomdation/quality-labels`
+  - Example usage: `{site_url}/api/accommodation/quality-labels`

 ## Permissions and Authentication
-The module provides the `use home_api_middleware` permission, assign it to the roles that should be able to access the endpoint.
+The module provides the `use home_api_middleware` permission - shown as "Access HOME API middleware endpoints" on the admin UI.
+Assign it to ALL AUTHENTICATED users for the accommodation module to work properly.
 The client has to take care of authenticating the Drupal users.
-Currently `cookie` authentication is enabled for the endpoint (in the routing file).
+Currently `cookie` authentication is enabled for the endpoints (in the routing file).